alex-greff/personal-website-v1-v2/README.md

 ### Requirements

-This project used the Gridsome CLI make sure to install it globally with `npm install --global @gridsome/cli`

-Docker is also heavily used in development so make sure to have it as well.
+The development environment uses Docker so make sure to have that installed.

 ### Developement Server